 Member Association You are ineligible if Alberta You qualified for the playoffs in the men's, women's, junior, senior, or mixed doubles provincial championships.
-This does not include the U21 mixed doubles British Columbia You competed in any provincial championship (not including 9 th or lower in the Mixed Doubles) Manitoba You finish 8 th or better at any provincial New Brunswick You finish in the championship round at provincials OR you finish 3 rd or better at open provincial events.
+This does include the U21 mixed doubles.
+British Columbia You competed in any provincial championship (not including 9 th or lower in the Mixed Doubles)

+Manitoba You finish 8 th or better at any provincial New Brunswick You finish in the championship round at provincials OR you finish 3 rd or better at open provincial events.
 Newfoundland & Labrador You finish 3 rd or better at provincials Northern Ontario You finish 2 nd or better at provincials Northwest Territories You win a territorial championship Nova Scotia You finish 3 rd or better at provincials Nunavut You win a territorial championship Ontario You finish 8 th or better at any provincial Prince Edward Island You win a provincial championship Quebec You finish 3 rd or better at provincials Saskatchewan You finish 8 th or better at any provincial Yukon You win a territorial championship

-- 8) 5th players at the Canada Cup; and/or, the Under-21; and/or, the Tournament of Hearts; and/or, the Brier; and/or, the Canadian Seniors; and/or, the Under-18; and/or, the Canadian Wheelchair; and/or, any Canadian Trials or Pre-Trials event are considered as not to have played in those events. - Occupetitors (as individuals or as a team) who competed in the previous season's national Curling Club Championships are ineligible to compete the following season at any level including as 5th players or spares.
-For example, if you were a participant at the 2018 national curling club championships in Miramichi, NB, then you cannot participate at any level to compete in 2019 in Leduc.
-Or, if you have won the right to represent your province or territory at the 2019 event in Leduc, you cannot play at any level for the right to play in 2020. - 10) A minimum of three (3) players must be a minimum of nineteen (19) years of age or over as of June 30th, 2019.

-- 11) Any team is allowed one (1) player under nineteen (19) years of age whom shall be considered a "minor".
+- 5th players at the Canada Cup; and/or, the Under-21; and/or, the Tournament of Hearts; and/or, the Brier; and/or, the Canadian Seniors; and/or, the Under-18; and/or, the Canadian Wheelchair; and/or, any Canadian Trials or Pre-Trials event are considered as not to have played in those events. - 17) Competitors (as individuals or as a team) who competed in the previous season's national Curling Club Championships are ineligible to compete the following season at any level including as 5th players or spares.
+For example, if you were a participant at the 2019 national curling club championships, then you cannot participate at any level to compete in 2020 Curling club championships. - 18) A minimum of three (3) players must be a minimum of nineteen (19) years of age or over as of June 30th, 2021. - 19) Any team is allowed one (1) player under nineteen (19) years of age whom shall be considered a "minor".
 They must be accompanied by a legal guardian (or a chaperone identified by the legal guardian) for the duration of the event including departure from home and return to their home.
 A legal guardian can be a parent on the team.
-The team is responsible for all costs associated with legal guardian who is not a team member. - 12) Curling Canada has the sole authority to grant exceptions to these rules in extraordinary circumstances.
+The team is responsible for all costs associated with legal guardian who is not a team member. - 20) Curling Canada has the sole authority to grant exceptions to these rules in extraordinary circumstances.
 Any request must be submitted by the Provincial / Territorial Member Association.
 Curling Canada will consult with the Provincial / Territorial Member Association and will notify them within five (5) business in writing of any decision.
 The Curling Canada decision may not be appealed.